 In our PHERAstar FSX, we use optic modules that contain dichroic mirrors.
 They reflect low wavelength excitation light down to the sample, but let longer wavelength emission light pass through to the detector.
 Like so:

-A tunable dichroic mirror means that the CLARIOstar’s monochromator can use direct excitation optics, just like a filter-based reader.
-The low background and efficient light transmission wouldn’t be possible without these cool mirrors.
+A tunable dichroic mirror means that the CLARIOstar Plus monochromator can use direct excitation optics, just like a filter-based reader.
+The low background and efficient light transmission would not be possible without these mirrors.